How to use CosmoKidz Activities

 - questions to help children discuss their experience of the scenario

-- two role-play activities to practice acting more mindfully into the situation in the future.
+- two role-playing activities to practice acting more mindfully into the situation in the future.

 - a one-page short version of the User’s Guide

-- an 11 page User’s Guide that describes the theory and thinking behind CosmoKidz and ways that adults can effectively use the cards.
+- an 11 page User’s Guide downloadable pdf describes the theory and thinking behind CosmoKidz and ways that adults can effectively use the scenarios.

 Suitable for online or in-person instruction.

 We have also developed puppets with a smiling face on one side and tears on the other side.
 The puppets can be used in a playful and fun way to talk about any or all of the topics contained in the CosmoKidz set.
 In our early evidence gathering stage, we found that the children really took to these puppets.
-It was the best reward ever to be able to take a puppet home for the night!
+Fabric to make your own puppets is available here.
+(Be sure to select a full yard.)

 The SOAR song and dance